 Moderate currents and light rapids: Quality inflatables handle Class I-II rapids confidently.
 Their ability to bounce off obstacles actually provides an advantage over rigid hulls that might crack on impact.

 Ocean and open water: Surprisingly capable in mild ocean conditions.
-The self-bailing designs and high buoyancy keep you dry, though wind affects them more than sleeker hardshells.
+Self-bailing designs and high buoyancy keep you dry, though wind affects them more than sleeker hardshells.
 Consider wind direction when planning ocean paddles.

 Inflatable Kayak Pros and Cons: The Complete Assessment